luistmbraga/HomeMatch/images/README.md

-Please add your own images or contact me to send you the images
+Please add your own images or use the ones on the main README file

-If you want to generate your own give them the following names:
+If you want to generate your own or use the ones on the README give them the following names:

 * 1.png
 * 2.png